 Crave-Worthy Garlic Knots are a super easy appetizer or side to serve with pizza or pasta.
 Better make a double batch!

-Flavor packed Mexican Street Corn Nachos brings snack time to the next level!
+Flavor-packed Mexican Street Corn Nachos bring snack time to the next level!
 Skip the traditional appetizers and wow them with this recipe instead.